 "No vaccine is 100 percent effective, but there are many reasons to get a flu vaccination," Koenig said.
 "Flu vaccination prevents millions of illnesses and tens of thousands of flu-related hospitalizations each year in the U.S."

-Although most people fully recover, some experience more severe illness such as pneumonia and respiratory failure, and the flu can sometimes be fatal.
+Although most people fully recover, some experience more severe illness such as pneumonia and respiratory failure, and the flu can be fatal.

 Flu vaccines are offered by many doctor's offices, clinics, health departments, pharmacies and college health centers, as well as many employers and some schools.